lbarratt/stream-service/README.md

 Get or create a stream token.

-To create a new token, send a request with a 'session' of any name:
+To create a new token, send a request with a 'session' of any name sent as the `X-Stream-Session` header e.g.

 ```
 curl "http://localhost:3000/streams" \